tom-dalton-fanduel/django-datadog/README.md

 ```

 Add the Datadog request handler to your middleware in `settings.py`.
 In order to capture the most accurate timing data,
-and to ensure the `success` tag is set correctly, it should be the 'outermost' (e.g. first in the list) middleware.
+and to ensure the tags are set correctly, it should be the 'outermost' (e.g. first in the list) middleware.

 ```python
 MIDDLEWARE_CLASSES.insert(0, 'fdjangodog.middleware.FDjangoDogMiddleware')